openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 arkade install redis
 ```

-After the installation is completed, fetch the password and create a secret for it so that it can be used within our functions.
+After the installation is completed, fetch the password and create a secret for it so that it can be used within the functions.

 ```bash
 export REDIS_PASSWORD=$(kubectl get secret --namespace redis redis -o jsonpath="{.data.redis-password}" | base64 --decode)